Trade war’s wounded: Companies improvise to dodge cost hikes

 But for many businesses, the tariffs are escalating costs, creating hardships and magnifying uncertainty.
 The Institute for Supply Management’s manufacturing index plunged last month to its lowest point in more than two years partly because of the tariffs.
 And the Federal Reserve appears increasingly worried that damage from the trade war will undercut the economy.

-The potential costs of Trump’s tariff campaign become clear early this month when Apple warned that trade hostilities with Beijing were hurting its business in China — a key reason why its first-quarter revenue would fall below expectations.
+The potential costs of Trump’s tariff campaign became clear early this month when Apple warned that trade hostilities with Beijing were hurting its business in China — a key reason why its first-quarter revenue would fall below expectations.

-“It’s not going to be just Apple,” Kevin Hassett, chairman of the White Council of Economic Advisers, acknowledged to CNN.
+“It’s not going to be just Apple,” Kevin Hassett, chairman of the White House’s Council of Economic Advisers, acknowledged to CNN.
 Companies with significant sales in China will “be watching their earnings downgraded next year until we get a deal with China.”

 Trump’s tariffs are, in theory, supposed to help U.S. producers by raising the prices of goods their foreign competitors ship from abroad.
 But tariffs, a tax paid by importers, can backfire.
 They tend to hurt American companies that buy foreign goods for resale or for use as components in U.S.-made products.